Nuclear and Hybrid Equations of State in Light of the Low-Mass Compact Star in HESS J1731-347: Introduction

-Constraining the equation of state (EOS) of dense matter and the phase diagram of quantum chromodynamics (QCD) is one of the great tasks of modern theoretical physics \cite{Bogdanov:2019owz,Maggiore:2019uih,Evans:2021gyd,Lovato:2022vgq, Bogdanov:2022faf}.
-By combining astrophysical observations with theoretical calculations, we can study the otherwise inaccessible high-density and low-temperature part of the QCD phase diagram.
-Each conjectured EOS has to be thoroughly tested against current astrophysical constraints \cite{Riley:2021pdl,Pang:2021jta,Miller:2021qha,superlight} to validate its high-density behavior \cite{Nandi:2018ami,Essick:2020flb,Greif:2020pju,Raaijmakers:2021uju,Legred:2021hdx,Alford:2022bpp,Salinas:2023nci}.
-First principle calculations, chiral effective field theory (\chiEFT) at low densities \cite{Lynn:2015jua,Tews:2018kmu,Lonardoni:2019ypg, Drischler:2020yad} and perturbative QCD at high densities \cite{Somasundaram:2022ztm,Gorda:2022lsk,Annala:2019puf,Annala:2017llu}, put additional constraints on the EOS.
-On the astrophysical side, stellar masses, radii and tidal deformabilities (which strongly depend on the compactness of a star, i.e.~the ratio of mass and radius) play a major role in constraining the EOS, because they can be computed from the EOS directly by solving the Tolman-Oppenheimer-Volkoff equations from general relativity.
-In the last decade, compact stars with masses greater than two solar masses measured accurately via Shapiro delay \cite{Antoniadis:2013pzd,Cromartie:2019kug,Fonseca:2021wxt} have ruled out many models.
-More recently, measurements of stellar radii \cite{Miller:2019cac,Riley:2019yda,Miller:2021qha,Riley:2021pdl} have started to restrict the allowed mass-radius parameter space.
-In 2022, the central compact object (CCO) in HESS J1731-347 was reported to have a low mass of $M=0.77^{+0.20}_{-0.17}\,\Msolar$ and compact radius of $R(1.4\Msolar)=10.4^{+0.86}_{-0.78}$ km \cite{superlight}.
-In this publication, we test how well models of nuclear matter describe known stellar structure constraints, including the CCO in HESS J1731-347.
-For this purpose, we sample hundreds of relativistic mean-field theories (RMFTs) constrained at low densities by \chiEFT\ following the procedure we developed in Ref.~\cite{Alford:2022bpp}.
-RMFTs are useful tools that allow us to model nuclear matter across the wide range of densities and temperatures found in neutron stars and their mergers \cite{Walecka1974,Boguta:1977xi,Serot:1984ey,Glendenning1996}.
-Besides the EOS, RMFTs provide a consistent framework for chemical equilibration~\cite{Alford:2021ogv, Most:2022yhe}, response to magnetic fields~\cite{Broderick:2000pe,Haber:2014ula}, and calculations of transport properties such as bulk viscosity~\cite{Alford:2019qtm,Alford:2019kdw}.
-After discussing traditional nuclear models, we show that hybrid stars with an inner core of quark matter and an outer core of nuclear matter can meet all astrophysical constraints at the $68\,\%$ credibility level.
+After investigating traditional nuclear models, we show that hybrid stars with an inner core of quark matter and an outer core of nuclear matter can meet all astrophysical constraints at the $68\,\%$ credibility level.
 To do so we combine a soft nuclear EOS, where the pressure does not rise rapidly with density leading to small stellar radii predictions, at low densities with a constant speed of sound model (CSS) for quark matter at high densities.
 We constrain the free parameters of the model using astrophysical constraints and show the compatibility of our results with other recent studies, for example a Bayesian analysis of the speed of sound in compact stars \cite{Ecker:2022xxj} or constraints from perturbative QCD \cite{Komoltsev:2021jzg,Gorda:2022jvk}.
-Our approach differs from the proposed solution of a strange quark star in Refs.~\cite{superlight,DiClemente:2022wqp} because we study hybrid EOSs that model a nuclear matter phase below a critical transition density instead of postulating pure strange quark matter stars.
+Our approach differs from the proposed solution of a strange quark star in Refs.~\cite{superlight,DiClemente:2022wqp,Oikonomou:2023otn,Horvath:2023uwl} because we study hybrid EOSs that model a nuclear matter phase below a critical transition density instead of postulating pure strange quark matter stars.
 A similar idea was presented in Ref.~\cite{Tsaloukidis:2022rus}, where the authors focus on hybrid stars that form so-called ``twin stars" \cite{Glendenning:1998ag,Schertler:2000xq,Li:2022ivt,Li:2023zty}, which achieve a small radius by branching off a stiffer nuclear EOS.
-Twin stars might be disfavored according to Ref.~\cite{Legred:2021hdx}.\\ \\ This paper is organized as follows: In Sec.~\ref{sec:nuclear} we investigate how the sampled RMFTs obey a wide range of astrophysical constraints including the mass and radius measurement of the CCO in HESS J1731-347 presented in Ref.~\cite{superlight}.
-In Sec.~\ref{sec:hybrid} we augment the RMFT with a phase transition to quark matter and show that these hybrid models are capable of reproducing all astrophysical measurements at the $68\,\%$ credibility level, while the nuclear models are only compatible at the $95\,\%$ credibility level.
-We end by presenting our conclusions in Sec.~\ref{sec:conclusions}.
-In all our calculations we use natural units, \mbox{$\hbar=c=k_B=1$}.
+Twin stars might be disfavored according to Ref.~\cite{Legred:2021hdx}.